 One of the most-watched sports betting debuts this month was the launch of the Barstool Sportsbook app in Pennsylvania.
 Now, anticipation builds yet again for its official debut in Colorado on Nov.
 5.

 However, there’s a catch.
-This time around, it’s not a mobile app but rather a physical Barstool Sportbook inside Ameristar Casino in Black Hawk.
+This time around, it’s not a mobile app, but rather, a physical Barstool Sportsbook inside Ameristar Casino in Black Hawk.
 Don’t worry; the company anticipates launching its app in the first quarter of 2021.

 The takeaway: The Barstool brand carries a lot of clout.
 The company’s main competition right now is both DraftKings and FanDuel.
-A successful debut in Colorado can go a long way considering Penn plans to convert all their physical locations to the Barstool brand.
-Following its Colorado launch, Barstool Sportsbook will look to continue its momentum in Michigan, where it plans on launching mobile operations next.
+A successful debut in Colorado could go a long way, considering Penn plans to convert all its physical locations to the Barstool brand.
+Following its Colorado launch, Barstool Sportsbook will look to continue its momentum in Michigan, where it plans to launch mobile operations next.